Rumpus Magazine: History

 Rumpus was first published in fall 1992 by Yale Record contributor Ryan Craig, Euny Hong, and other members of the Classes of 1994 and 1995.
 Rumpus claims to be the "Oldest College Tabloid," a play on both the Yale Daily News ("Oldest College Daily") and the Yale Record ("Oldest College Humor Magazine").

 The founders of Rumpus aimed to write "to be read" by fellow students; its motto is "The only magazine at Yale about Stuff at Yale."
+According to the Rumpus website, "Once upon a time, print media was dying.
+Then, Rumpus was born.
+A little blue pill of light, truth, and humanity."
+Rumpus is primarily a print-only edition.

 Features

 Rumpus annual "Yale's Fifty Most Beautiful People" list features glamour shots and profiles of the 25 most attractive male students and the 25 most attractive female students of Yale College.

 "Rumpus Rumpus" is a column devoted to rumors and embarrassing campus hijinks.
 "Remedial Media" critiques other campus publications including the Yale Daily News and the Yale Herald.
 Rumpus also closely follows the doings of Yale's secret societies, including Skull and Bones, to which both Presidents George H. W. Bush and George W. Bush belonged when they were seniors at Yale.
 The magazine regularly exposes membership lists and once even infiltrated the Skull and Bones retreat at Deer Iland (sic) in Canada.
+In July 2024, a New York Times profile of Usha Vance, the wife of 2024 United States presidential election candidate JD Vance for vice president, revealed that she was featured in the 2006 edition of Rumpus' 50 Most Beautiful People issue.